 So you got your report card and your GPA is 2.9.
 Not sure what that means?
 This handy guide is here to help.

-- The national average GPA is 3.0 which means a 2.9 is a solid GPA, just a tiny bit below average and with a few quick tips can easily be improved to stand out from the crowd.
+- The national average GPA is 3.0 which means a 2.9 is an okay GPA, just a tiny bit below average and with a few quick tips can easily be improved to stand out from the crowd.

 Is a 2.9 GPA good?

 A 2.9 GPA is just below the national average.
 Many colleges look for a above average (3.0 or higher) GPAs.
 In addition to working on your GPA, focus on building an impressive list of extra-curricular activities and earning high standardized test scores

 While a 2.9 GPA is high enough to apply for most graduate schools, it won’t make your application stand out.
 Consider taking extra coursework to get a step ahead or consider starting a career right out of undergraduate rather than going on to further education.